-These companies have cut ties with the NRA
+Delta and United join list of companies to cut ties with the NRA

 None of the companies gave details about why or when they decided to cut ties with the NRA, but the news comes as the hashtag #BoycottNRA has circulated widely on social media.

-After a mass shooting at a Florida high school last week left 17 people dead, survivors of the massacre have protested for stronger gun laws.
+After the shooting in Parkland, Florida on February 14, survivors of the massacre have protested for stronger gun laws.
+Students across the country have walked out of class to demand new restrictions on the sale of firearms and an end to mass shootings in the U.S.

-Some of those survivors confronted NRA spokeswoman Dana Loesch at a CNN town hall on Wednesday.
+Some survivors of mass shootings confronted NRA spokeswoman Dana Loesch at a CNN town hall on Wednesday.
 Loesch blamed a flawed system for letting people who shouldn't be able to buy guns slip through the cracks.

 Two other companies -- the insurer Chubb and Wyndham Hotel Group -- confirmed to CNNMoney Friday that they've recently ended partnerships with the NRA.
 However, those decisions were made prior to the shooting at Marjory Stoneman Douglas High School in Parkland, Florida last week.